mwharris1248/fused/README.md

-# fused
+# Fused.js
-Unit tests living harmoniously with source code
+The optimistic hope that source code and unit tests can be brought together under one harmonious roof.
+For developer productivity and sanity.